 The alleged mechanism of evolution is genetic mutation.
 Mutations are copying errors in the DNA.
-The DNA molecule is composed of millions of nucleotide base pairs arranged in an exact orderly sequence.
-You can think of DNA as a deck of cards and the base pairs as the individual cards in the deck.
+The DNA molecule in a cell of an animal is composed of many millions of nucleotide base pairs arranged in an exact orderly sequence.
+You can think of DNA as a deck of cards and the base pairs as the cards in the deck.

 A mutation rearranges or shuffles some of the base pairs.
 If the mutational shuffling garbles or disorganizes the design information in the DNA, the offspring will be deformed or even die.

 Evolutionists claim that random mutations of the nucleotide base pairs in the DNA of living organisms can cause advantageous changes in body structure.
 Evolutionists also claim that the accumulation of such changes has caused new species and even new orders and new phyla of living organisms to form.
 However, even evolutionists acknowledge that the overwhelming majority of mutations are harmful or neutral.

 Let’s examine the odds of the probability of unguided evolution producing a humble ordinary woodpecker.
 The woodpecker is different from other birds in that it has an extra heavy duty beak, a very thick skull, thick cartilage behind the beak to act as shock absorber, an extra long tongue and incredibly . . . a flap of skin around the top of the head to act as a storage pouch for the long tongue!